 - Shipments will be considered truckload shipments (TL) when the per package weight is greater than 10,000 pounds.
-These shipments will be routed through Transportation Insight providing wither a Purchase Order Number or Freight Accounting for CSX Transportation.
+These shipments will be routed through Transportation Insight providing either a Purchase Order Number or Freight Accounting for CSX Transportation.

 Failure to comply with the routing instructions of CSX Transportation will result in significant penalties, including but not limited to the difference in the freight paid versus CSX Transportation’s contractual rate, plus a handling fee of $200 per occurrence.
 These penalties will be taken as credits against CSX Transportation payments to the offending supplier.

 For questions regarding the routing instructions for ground shipments, less rail car, may be directed to Admir_Sahbegovic@csx.com.

 - Safety – It is your responsibility to make sure that all shipments are handled, loaded and unloaded with safety as the first priority.
 Each shipment, loading, or unloading assignment starts with knowledge of the task and a job briefing that includes all personnel involved.
 Remember that no job is so urgent that we cannot take the time to do it safely.